pyladiesams/dapr-in-action-may2025/solutions/advanced_workshop/04-multi-agent-workflow-dapr-workflows/README.md

 3. **Zipkin Tracing**: Access distributed tracing at http://localhost:9411/zipkin/
 4. **Dapr Metrics**: Access agent performance metrics via (ex: HobbitApp) http://localhost:6001/metrics when configured

+## Getting your hands dirty

+After you ran the exercise successfully and you have an overview of the Dapr components you can add an extra agent to the mix!
+Our current characters are hobbit, wizard and elf.

+Try to add more Lord of the Rings characters as services, for example you could add an eagle, dwarf or ranger.

+To do this:

+1. Add a new folder in `services` and copy the contents of `app.py`.
+2. Adjust the `name`, `role`, `goal` and the `instructions`.
+3. Register your newly created service in `dapr-llm.yaml`, `dapr-random.yaml` and `dapr-roundrobin.yaml`.

 ## Troubleshooting

 1. **Service Startup**: If services fail to start, verify Dapr components configuration